Updated on May 12th, 2021

 Scholarships for Students with ADHD

-In most cases, scholarships for students with learning disabilities are also ADHD scholarships.
+In most cases, scholarships for high school students with learning disabilities are also ADHD scholarships.
 If your student is diagnosed with ADHD by a physician and it impacts their ability to learn, then they may qualify for some of the scholarships listed above.

 Scholarships for Students with Dyslexia